Skip to content

 What’s on Screen

-• Programs — top ABAP programs / RFC functions invoked on the node, sourced from the gateway and ICM logs.
+• Programs — top ABAP programs / RFC functions / HANA actions / web URIs invoked on the node, sourced from the gateway, ICM, HANA audit, and webdispatcher logs.

 • Errors — categorized error breakdown for the node (HTTP 4xx/5xx, severity ERROR / CRITICAL / FATAL, gateway error_function, ICM transactions).
 Aggregated by sourcetype + error_kind.